Pompeii is an ancient Roman city located near the coast of the Bay of Naples, Italy.

 14. Erotic art from Pompeii was locked up for 100+ years

-In 1819, King Francis I of Naples visited the Pompeii Exhibition at National Archaeological Museum of Naples and was offended by the erotic artwork on display.
+In 1819, King Francis I of Naples visited the Pompeii Exhibition at the National Archaeological Museum of Naples and was offended by the erotic artwork on display.

-He ordered it to be locked away in a secret cabinet for “people of mature age and respected morals.”
+He ordered it to be locked in a secret cabinet for “people of mature age and respected morals.”

-Even today minors are allowed inside only in the presence of a guardian, or with written permission.
+Even today, minors are allowed inside only in the presence of a guardian or with written permission.

 15. Pink Floyd recorded a live concert at the amphitheater